stoermelder/vcvrack-packone/docs/FourRounds.md

 - In "Quantum" mode there are not just "winners" and "losers" of matches but also every state in between.
 The output of a match is a randomly weighted mix of both input signals.
 The LEDs are lit in white signaling the weighting.

 ![4ROUNDS quantum mode](./FourRounds-quantum.gif)

+This module was added in v1.2.0 of PackOne.